Takashi Nagai: Conversion to Catholicism

-On 9 June 1934, Nagai received baptism in the Catholic faith.
-He chose the Christian first name Paul and proposed to Midori.
-They married in August and had four children: a boy, Makoto (誠, born 3 April 1935 – 4 April 2001), and three daughters, Ikuko (郁子, born 7 July 1937 – 1939), Sasano who died shortly after her birth, and Kayano (佳也乃, born 18 August 1941 – 2 February 2008).
+On 12 June 1934, Nagai received baptism in the Catholic faith.
+He chose the Christian first name Paul and in August of the same year he married Midori Marina Moriyama.

-Takashi received the sacrament of confirmation in December 1934.
 Midori was president of the association of the women of the Urakami district.
 Takashi became a member of the Society of Saint Vincent de Paul (SSVDP), discovered its founder, Frédéric Ozanam, and his writings, and visited his patients and the poor, to whom he brought assistance, comfort and food.
 From 1931 to 1936, Father Maximilian Kolbe lived in a suburb of Nagasaki, where he started a monastery.
 Takashi met Kolbe through involvement with his parish St. Vincent de Paul Society in Nagasaki.
+In April 1935 the first son of Takashi and Midori Nagai, Makoto, was born.